Page Content

 Conferences and Programs

 Over the three years of categorical residency, more than 800 didactic lectures are presented to internal medicine residents.
+A strong mentorship network allows residents of all levels to lead many of these teachings, including interesting case presentations, morning reports, journal clubs, quality improvement efforts, and morbidity and mortality conferences.
 The didactic portion of Mayo Clinic's Internal Medicine Residency includes:

 • Core curriculum conferences